 For more information on total dissolved solids (TDS), please see our resources page.
 If your property has a lot of salt sensitive plants and you’re concerned with water quality, you may prefer to have reclaimed groundwater delivered.

 Groundwater is Rainwater that has percolated into the ground and is contained underground in soil or in pores and crevices in rock, called aquifers.

 Purple Pipe Water Services procures groundwater from basement de-watering sites in Palo Alto during the construction season.
 The groundwater generally has a lower salt content than recycled water, but it is not filtered or purified.
 The groundwater is tested for pH balance, turbidity, and conductivity (a measure of electrolyte levels) when the basement de-watering commences.
 Chemical analysis differs a bit at each basement site but in general, the water is very clear and okay for use on most plants.

 Groundwater salinity tests are done by measuring the electrolyte composition of the water by examining its specific electrical conductance (SEC).

 For more information on specific electrical (SEC), please see our resources page.

-Our potable water is used for filling swimming pools, water tanks at ranches, special events and emergency situations.
+Our potable water is used for filling water tanks at ranches, special events and emergency situations.
 We procure this water from fire hydrants utilizing a water meter.
 This is the same water that comes from the tap in the City of Palo Alto.

 The majority of Palo Alto’s tap water is sourced from the Tuolumne River and water system.
 The Tuolumne River drains from the glacial Hetch-Hetchy reservoir located in Yosemite National Park.